 When I was 14 I joined My Chemical Romance’s website.
-As far as band/artist websites go theirs is one of the best because it’s like a social media platform.
+As far as band/artist websites go theirs is one of the best because it was like a social media platform.
 Fans can post blogs that go into a “community” section for others to read and comment on.
 There’s also the option to private message others, so I had a few internet friends I’ve sadly since lost touch with.

 Not only did it ignite my love of blogging, but I discovered the weird and wonderful world of fan-fiction.

 I thought my writing was good at the time, when in reality, it might actually be on par with My Immortal.
-I think the readers at the time might have been humouring me, but if they were then that was really nice because the encouragement kept me going.
+I think the readers might have been humouring me.
+If they were, then that was really nice because the encouragement kept me going.